Pella and Vergina Day Trip - Foto 1

 Description

-At the indicated time, we will meet next to the sculpture of Eleftherios Venizelos, located in Egnatia Street.
-There, we'll board a minibus and leave Thessaloniki to start this excursion to Pella and Vergina.
+At the indicated time, we will meet next to the sculpture of Eleftherios Venizelos on Egnatia Street.
+We will board a minibus and leave Thessaloniki to start the excursion to Pella and Vergina.

 After a 45-minute drive, we will reach Pella, the hometown of Alexander the Great.
-This was the capital of Macedonia between the 5th and 4th centuries BC and is home to an amazing archaeological site that we will explore.
-We will learn about the lives of figures such as Aristotle, Euripides, Philip II, and Alexander the Great.
+This site was the capital of Macedonia between the 5th and 4th centuries BC and features an archaeological site that we will explore.
+Learn about figures such as Aristotle, Euripides, Philip II, and Alexander the Great.

-We will enter the site's museum to discover many finds from the area, including everyday objects of the ancient city's inhabitants and notable mosaic floors from the "house of Dionysus" and the "house of Helena".
+We will visit the site's museum to view various finds from the area, including everyday objects and stunning mosaic floors from the "house of Dionysus" and the "house of Helena".

-After this, we will proceed to Vergina.
-We will stop in front of the Museum of the Royal Tombs of Aigai, where you can find the tomb of King Philip II of Macedon.
+Next, we will head to Vergina, stopping in front of the Museum of the Royal Tombs of Aigai, which houses the tomb of King Phillip II of Macedon.

-Once we've explored this World Heritage Site, we'll take you to a local restaurant to enjoy a Greek lunch at your own expense.
-Finally, we will return to Thessaloniki.
+After exploring this World Heritage Site, we will take you to a local restaurant to enjoy a Greek lunch at your own expense.
+Finally, we will return to Salonica.

-After 13 hours of excursion, we will end the activity back at the starting point.
+After 13 hours of excursion, we will conclude the activity back at the starting point.

 Inklusive